How is my child’s education funded?

 Great overview, but can you be more specific?

-The WTPA manages an annual budget of $50,000 to cover costs associated with classroom supplies, technology, site improvements, and special events for teachers and families.
-The graph at right will give you an idea of what expenses we cover.
+The WTPA manages an annual budget of $50,000 to cover costs associated with classroom supplies, some technology, site improvements, and special events for teachers and families.

 YES is our foundation for the Ross Valley School District.
 It serves 100% of kids at Wade Thomas, Brookside, Hidden Valley, Manor and White Hill.
-Its annual budget of $1 million funds high-quality instruction for art, music, poetry and STEAM (Science Technology Arts Engineering and Math); theater productions; library books; assemblies with 3rd party thought leaders like authors, poets, esteemed professionals.
-YES suggests a donation of $750 per student, but any contribution of any amount is welcome and makes a difference.
-YES relies on you to reach the $800K Family Giving portion of its budget.
-YES raises funds for the year in progress.
-Read more about how to support YES below.
-Donate here.
+Its annual budget of $1.3 million funds high-quality instruction for art, music, poetry and STEAM (Science Technology Arts Engineering and Math); theater productions; library books.
+YES also builds community by holding events.
+Learn more and donate at the YES website.

 I’ve heard about “Roundtable”.
 What is that?